frederic-perez/AmE-dictionary/dictionary.md

 __cursive__ /ˈkəːsɪv/ _adj_ Written with the characters joined. (from Latin curs-'run’)
 __curtail__ _The government is conspiring to curtail liberties._
 __customer → tough customer__ Someone who is difficult to deal with. _Some of those bikers are really tough customers.
 Walt is a tough customer.
 Just keep away from him._
+__dacha__ _Molecular engineering will make wonders possible, such as luminescent trees for your dacha._
 __dapper__ _The dapper lead singer._
 __daubed__ _A swastika was daubed on a science center window._
 __decaf__ Decaffeinated coffee.